Intelligence Support Activity: Gray Fox

 Gray Fox was the codename used by the ISA at the beginning of the War in Afghanistan.
-Its members often worked closely with Joint Special Operations Command and the Central Intelligence Agency.
+Its members often worked closely with Joint Special Operations Command and the Central Intelligence Agency (CIA).

 In 2002, Gray Fox operators served alongside Delta Force and DEVGRU in the mountains of Afghanistan.
 Gray Fox intercepted enemy communications and trekked to observation posts with special operations units.
-Their efforts may have saved more than a hundred 10th Mountain Division and 101st Airborne Division soldiers fighting near Takur Ghar in Afghanistan's Shahikot Valley during Operation Anaconda.
+They also supported the conventional forces of the 10th Mountain Division and 101st Airborne Division in fighting near Takur Ghar in Afghanistan's Shahikot Valley during Operation Anaconda.

 The unit helped spearhead the search for Saddam Hussein and his family after the U.S.-led invasion of Iraq in 2003.
 Gray Fox operatives sometimes work under the broader umbrella of "Joint Special Operations Task Force 20", which also included DEVGRU, the Army's Delta Force, and 160th Special Operations Aviation Regiment.
 Saddam Hussein was eventually captured during Operation Red Dawn.
-Under the command of Colonel Michael K. Nagata from 2005 to 2008, Gray Fox continued to operate in Iraq and Afghanistan alongside US Special Operations Forces.